hammerheim-game/hammerheim-rules/8-scenarios.md

 Immediately gathering your warriors and gear, you quickly embark towards the location of the rumoured find.
-As you quietly make your way across the remaining bridge and through the streets of Mordheim, you catch sight of an opposing warband who is travelling in the same direction as you.
+As you quietly make your way across the remaining bridge and through the streets of Hammerheim, you catch sight of an opposing warband who is travelling in the same direction as you.
 A row of ruined, but still standing buildings separate you from your rivals, who have also spotted you.
 The both of you quicken your pace, and suddenly you